naoki-mizuno/nmea2tf/README.md

 - `gps_src_epsg`: EPSG of the GGA sentence (should be fine with 4326)
 - `gps_tgt_epsg`: target EPSG for projecting llh to xyz (default: 32653; UTM Zone 53N)
+- `visualize`: whether or not to publish the GPS coordinate as marker
+- `marker_phi`: the diameter of the marker's outer circle
+- `marker_color`: RGBA value of the marker

 ## Subscribed topics